-filter beds:

-- slow sand filter: shallow sand bed with a biological treatment layer to cleanse treat drinking water - settlement: open lagoon in which suspended pollutants sink to the bottom and the liquid overflows out of the enclosure - contact beds: container in which aerobic treatment of sewage is facilitated - septic tank: tank used to detain domestic wastes to allow the settling of solids filter house: building containing rapid filter tanks.

-sedimentation tanks: wastewater tanks in which floating wastes are skimmed off and settled solids are removed for disposal.

-sewage (or wastewater) treatment plant: a facility designed to receive the wastewater from domestic sources and to remove materials that damage water quality and threaten public health when discharged.
+- filter beds: layers of sand or gravel in a tank or reservoir drained at the bottom through which water passes to purify it. - slow and rapid gravity filter: sand bed with a thin biological layer to treat drinking water.
+Rapid filters have a coarser filter medium and are cleansed by backwashing. - settlement: open lagoon in which suspended pollutants sink to the bottom and the liquid overflows out of the enclosure. - contact beds: container in which aerobic treatment of sewage is facilitated. - septic tank: tank used to detain domestic wastes to allow the settling of solids. - filter house: building containing rapid filter tanks. - sedimentation tanks: wastewater tanks in which floating wastes are skimmed off and settled solids are removed for disposal. - sewage (or wastewater) treatment plant: a facility designed to receive the wastewater from domestic sources and to remove materials that damage water quality and threaten public health when discharged.
 Modern examples employ a combination of mechanical removal steps and bacterial decomposition to achieve the desired results.

-sewage farm: a facility to dispose of human sewage by distributing it on agricultural land as a fertilizer; sometimes a euphemism for a sewage treatment plant.

-water treatment plant: a facility designed to carry out primary, secondary and/or tertiary treatment of water for delivery to users.
+- sewage farm: a facility to dispose of human sewage by distributing it on agricultural land as a fertilizer; sometimes a euphemism for a sewage treatment plant. - water treatment plant: a facility designed to carry out primary, secondary and/or tertiary treatment of water for delivery to users.